blockchaintp/sextant/docs/deployments/dlts/sawtooth-services.md

 ## Sawtooth Validator Network

-The Sawtooth validator network itself is a somewhat different than the other servicces and protocols.
-Validators must connect to each other directly and not be mediated via any loadbalancing.
-In order to prepare for this a Sextant deployed Sawtooth network uses the direct hostPort `8800` on each of the nodes (similar to a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport)).
+The Sawtooth validator network itself is a somewhat different than the other services and protocols.
+Validators must connect to each other directly and not be mediated via any load balancing.
+In order to prepare for this, a Sextant-deployed Sawtooth network uses the direct hostPort `8800` on each of the nodes (similar to a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport)).

-In addition due to some limitations in Sawtooth 1.1 each validator must address other validators using the same name that the target validator uses to refer to itself (the value of its `--endpoint` argument).
+In addition, due to some limitations in Sawtooth 1.1, each validator must address other validators using the same name that the target validator uses to refer to itself (the value of its `--endpoint` argument).
 Doing otherwise can create some instability in the network.
 On AWS each validator refers to itself via its